tytydraco/yessleep/out/Theres_been_a_key_in_my_neighbors_door_for_two_weeks.md

 "Nooooo!"
-We all screamed, our voices surely echoing outside as Officer Howe turned the key outside, and let himself in.
+We all screamed, our voices surely echoing outside just as I heard them, as Officer Howe turned the key to the front door, and let himself in.

-By the time the door had closed behind him, it was two late... and three... had become four.
+By the time the door had closed behind him, it was too late... and three... had become four.

-Once again, the monster returned, this time offering Office Howe a key, who took and let himself out, experiencing a nightmare of his own, only to return from upstairs a short time later with a look of horror in his eyes.
+Once again, the monster returned, this time offering Officer Howe a key, who took it and let himself out, experiencing a nightmare of his own, only to return from upstairs a short time later with a look of horror in his eyes.

-After we told him our stories, he too, declined the monster's next key, and we once again huddled together, eventually deciding that the answer must not lie in the house itself, but within the monster.
+After we told him our stories, he too, declined the monster's next key, and we once again huddled together, eventually deciding that the answer must not lie in the house itself, but with the monster.
+But how do I stop it?
+I wondered.